-I love seeing Yellow May Dun (Heptagenia Sulphurea) hatch because the flies glow bright yellow when the sun is shining and are difficult to miss.
-Also, their appearance in May tells me that the start of summer is not far away.
+I enjoy watching Yellow May Dun (Heptagenia Sulphurea) hatch because the flies glow bright yellow when the sun shines and are difficult to miss.
+In addition, their presence in May indicates that the start of summer is approaching.

 Habitat & lifecycle of the Yellow May Dun